rawatpranjal/tweet-classification/README.md

 A pipeline to solve the problem here: https://www.kaggle.com/c/nlp-getting-started/overview

-Best F-Score on leaderboard is near 0.85.
+Best F-Score (without cheating) on leaderboard is near 0.85.
 The best solution here, obtains 0.81 with spacy w2v + GRU/LSTM (with LRELU).
 Surprisingly, the bag of words / tweet level features approach with catboost/xgboost gives very similar results: 0.805